Affiliate links on Android Authority may earn us a commission. Learn more.

 Fossil Hybrid HR review: The big picture

 Just don’t call this an Apple Watch competitor.
-It’s a smartwatch for people who don’t want the issues normally associated with traditional smartwatches: namely, poor battery life and a step down in aesthetics.
+It’s a smartwatch for people who don’t want the issues normally associated with traditional smartwatches: poor battery life and a step down in aesthetics.

 Design and display